Vision Zero Benchmarking: Fatalities

 No peer cities have zero fatalities.
 Even though the majority of the peer cities have their own Vision Zero initiatives, no cities have been able to achieve the goal of zero fatalities.

-San Francisco is returning to pre-COVID trendsIn 2020, fatalities among drivers and people on personal conveyances increased.
+San Francisco is adjusting to COVID trendsIn 2020, fatalities among drivers and people on personal conveyances increased.
 Research shows this may be due to changes in patterns due to the pandemic, such increases in speeding, not wearing seat belts, or impaired driving.
-Following the pandemic, San Francisco's fatalities in these same groups declined.
+Following the pandemic, San Francisco's fatalities in these same groups have remained about the same.
 Some other cities follow the same pattern.
-However, Boston, LA, and Miami’s driver fatalities increased over the past few years.
+However, Long Beach and Minneapolis' driver fatalities increased over the past few years.

 Bicyclist fatalities in San Francisco have declined since 2018.
 In 2018, San Francisco had 0.3 bicyclist fatalities per 100,000 residents.
 In 2019 and 2020, there were 0.1.
 This may be due in part to changes in infrastructure as well as changes in behavior following the pandemic.